Probation and Suspension Standards

 If you have less than a 2.0 GPA, readmission to the program in which you were previously enrolled is not automatic.
 It is likely that you will need to petition to an academic department for readmission.
 The admissions office will let you know after reviewing your application and will send you the necessary paperwork.

 It is very important that you pay close attention to the due dates for the readmission application.
 If you are reapplying for admission for the fall semester, your application is due by July 1.
 If you are reapplying for admission for the spring semester, your application is due by November 1.
 If you wish to return to USC, you will need to decide which major you intend to pursue upon readmission.
 You can speak to an admissions counselor to learn more about the academic options available at USC.
 You may also need to think about reapplying for financial aid.

-To learn more about USC’s readmission process, please visit the Undergraduate Admissions website for more detailed information or call them at 803-777-7700 to speak with an admissions counselor.
+Learn more about USC’s readmission process from the Office of Undergraduate Admissions or call them at 803-777-7700 to speak with an admissions counselor.

 Returning to USC

 When are you are readmitted, you will be placed on academic probation.
 In order to avoid a second suspension, you must achieve a 2.5 GPA each semester until your cumulative USC GPA reaches above the level at which suspension would occur.
 Please refer to the academic standards policies for more information.
 You will also be required to schedule and attend an appointment with an Academic Success Coach in the University Advising Center.